Kenneth Mars: Career

 In 1969, Mars portrayed a marshal trying to raise a posse to pursue Butch Cassidy and the Sundance Kid, only to have his address to the townsfolk hijacked by a friendly bicycle salesman.
-Mars frequently played characters with exaggerated accents.
-He portrayed German characters in The Producers (1967) and Young Frankenstein (1974), and played a Croatian musicologist, Hugh Simon, in What's Up, Doc?
+He frequently played characters with exaggerated accents, portraying German characters in The Producers (1967) and Young Frankenstein (1974) and a Croatian musicologist, Hugh Simon, in What's Up, Doc?
 (1972).
 His first broadly accented character was that of Sir Evelyn Oakleigh in the 1962 Off-Broadway revival of the Cole Porter musical Anything Goes.
 He also appeared in the 1962 Broadway play The Affair.

-In 1975, ABC/Dunhill released a comedy LP produced by Earl Doud, Henry the First, featuring Mars in a number of comedy bits as Henry Kissinger, including a cover version of the Bachman–Turner Overdrive song, "Takin' Care of Business".
+In 1975, ABC/Dunhill released a comedy LP produced by Earl Doud, Henry the First, featuring Mars in several comedy bits as Henry Kissinger, including a cover version of the Bachman–Turner Overdrive song, "Takin' Care of Business".

-Mars cultivated a lengthy voice acting career, launching it by voicing several characters on Uncle Croc's Block.
-He voiced the roles of Ariel's father King Triton in The Little Mermaid and in the video games Kingdom Hearts and Kingdom Hearts II.

-He voiced Littlefoot's Grandpa Longneck in The Land Before Time series of films and the spin-off television series, and the villainous Professor Screweyes in We're Back!
-A Dinosaur's Story.
-He played some minor roles on the popular radio show, Adventures in Odyssey.
-He played Sweet William in Fievel's American Tails, which took place after An American Tail: Fievel Goes West.
-He voiced characters on many animated television series, such as The Smurfs, The Biskitts, A Pup Named Scooby-Doo, TaleSpin, and Animaniacs, as well as video games such as Fallout and Kingdom Hearts.
+Mars also had a voice acting career, which began with voicing several characters on Uncle Croc's Block.
+In film, he voiced Ariel's father King Triton in The Little Mermaid and Littlefoot's grandfather Longneck in The Land Before Time franchise and its spin-off television series, as well as the villainous Professor Screweyes in We're Back!
+A Dinosaur's Story and Sweet William in Fievel's American Tails, sequel to An American Tail: Fievel Goes West.
+He had voice roles in various animated television series, such as The Smurfs, The Biskitts, A Pup Named Scooby-Doo, TaleSpin, and Ludwig van Beethoven in the Animaniacs episode sketch "Roll Over, Beethoven", as well as video games such as Fallout and Kingdom Hearts, in which he reprised his role as Triton.
+He also played various minor roles on the popular radio show, Adventures in Odyssey.

 In 2008, Mars retired from acting after being diagnosed with pancreatic cancer two years prior.
-His final performance was as Grandpa Longneck in the animated television series The Land Before Time.
+His final performance was as Longneck in the animated television series The Land Before Time.

 Personal life

 In 1977, Mars married Barbara Newborn.
-They had two daughters, Susannah and Rebecca.
-The marriage lasted until his death in 2011.
+They had two daughters, and the marriage lasted until his death in 2011.

 Illness and death

 In 2006, Mars was diagnosed with pancreatic cancer that had already spread beyond his pancreas.
-His cancer made him so ill that he could not reprise his role as King Triton for The Little Mermaid: Ariel's Beginning, so Jim Cummings took over the role.
-As well as not being able to voice Triton, he could not voice Grandpa Longneck in The Land Before Time XIII: The Wisdom of Friends (Littlefoot’s Grandpa does appear in the film, but has no lines) and couldn't return to reprise his role as Otto in season 6 of Malcolm in the Middle.

-He died from the disease on February 12, 2011, at the age of 75.
+Due to the cancer, he was unable to reprise his role as Triton in The Little Mermaid: Ariel's Beginning, with Jim Cummings taking over the role.
+As well, Longneck did not have a speaking role in The Land Before Time XIII: The Wisdom of Friends.
+Mars died from cancer on February 12, 2011, at the age of 75.